smlavine/err/README.md

 # [err](https://sr.ht/~smlavine/err)

-err is a small error-printing library for C programs.
+err is a small error-printing library.
+It can be used by projects written in any major version of C or C++.

 err can be used in projects written in any major version of C or C++.

-These functions print exclusively to stderr.

 The BSDs provide similar functionality in their standard library with a [file of the same name][freebsd-err.h].
 This library does *not*